Who are at risk of myopia?

 How do we control myopia?

-Additionally, it has been found that spending 1 hour a day in the sun can help reduce the progression of the near-sightedness.
+Good eye care habits and spending 1 hour a day in the sun can help reduce the progression of the near-sightedness.